ThomasWaldmann/argparse/doc/source/ArgumentParser.rst

 formatter_class
 ---------------

+ArgumentParser objects allow the help formatting to be customized by specifying an alternate formatting class.
+Currently, there are three such classes: ``argparse.RawDescriptionHelpFormatter``, ``argparse.RawTextHelpFormatter`` and ``argparse.ArgumentDefaultsHelpFormatter``.
+The first two allow more control over how textual descriptions are displayed, while the last automatically adds information about argument default values.

 By default, ArgumentParser objects line-wrap the description_ and epilog_ texts in command-line help messages::

   >>> parser = argparse.ArgumentParser(